-Age appropriate work to educate children about child sexual abuse and exploitation is important for all children as part of their relationships and sex education (RHE).
+Age appropriate work to educate children about child sexual abuse and exploitation is important for all children as part of their relationships and sex education (RSE).
 This approach can only be effective when it is combined with work to prevent those who harm and readily available early intervention.
 We as professionals and society need to reduce the stigma around CSA/E and support families and professionals to have difficult conversations.

 - The term prevention should only refer to interventions that stop those that harm from abusing and exploiting children.
-That could include improving the systems and protective structures to stop abuse taking place. - Ensure education and awareness raising is not considered as an intervention or support package but rather a right for all children. - Education for children about relationships, consent and abusive relationships is important for all children.
+That could include improving the systems and protective structures to stop abuse taking place. - Ensure education and awareness raising is not considered as an intervention or support package but rather a right for all children.
+Receiving Relationship and Sexual Health Education (RSE) does not however mean that children are then responsible from protecting themselves from abuse and exploitation. - Education for children about relationships, consent and abusive relationships is important for all children.
 However, this is not preventative work.
 This should always be trauma responsive and place responsibility with those that harm children.